AbstProcDo/Master-Emacs-From-Scratch-with-Solid-Procedures/readme.md

 <img src="images/big-bang02.png" alt="image" width="500" >

-# 1 So simple Emacs: Meta Key
+# 1.So simple Emacs: Meta Key

 Emacs\' elegance and simplicity, in a nutshell, is just a Meta key.
 Meta is option or alter key on the keyboard.
 In etymology, Meta means "higher, beyond\".
 Therefore, as spring flows from higher source, we could understand Meta as Source, and associated it with source-code.